 Simple yet pretty, chic yet spiritual, flamboyant yet restrained…Pondicherry indeed is a rare concoction.
-It was during December 2015 that we first met this place and needless to say we fell in love.
+It was a few years back that we first met this place and needless to say it was love at first sight.
 A three and half hour drive from Chennai airport transported us to the French Riviera of the East, where we spent a good and wholesome four days.

 A strict and structured schedule is the last thing you want to do to this place as Pondy is free, abstract and unstructured.
 The cliché touristy sight-seeing and souvenir shopping is just what is not needed.
 Sharing a relaxed outline of things we enjoyed doing during our stay.

 1) WALKS DOWN THE FRENCH QUARTERS